 Jenny's take on the important issues of letting a computer decide

-A recent SheSaysMcr meet up on unconscious bias has stirred me into action to share my data views on our retail environment.
+A recent SheSaysMcr meetup on unconscious bias has stirred me into action to share my data views on our retail environment.

-Let me tell you about some human immeasurable influences that have been affecting my retail data.
+Let me tell you about some immeasurable human influences that have been affecting my retail data.

 So my point here is, there are things at play that we are not measuring and so it's hard to influence them.
 These factors are eating into the algorithms that will help play out the future.
 It’s critical therefore that we design systems that help us see what is at play and consider the human impact of tech advances.